Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

 GROSS: So your father, initially, was selling insurance, and he quit his job to help raise money for things like your orthodontia - your braces.
 And he became a team with your mother, who typed the manuscripts.
 And I mean, like, what a huge shift in the family to go from this, like, very secure kind of job to writing pornography and having your mother type it.
 I mean, was she comfortable even reading what he was writing?

 OFFUTT: Oh, yeah.
 She was part and parcel from the beginning.
-He was a successful businessman in sales but wasn't happy.
+He was a successful businessman in sales, but wasn't happy.
 He'd always written since he was a child and wanted to write, but at age 36, he had four kids and a mortgage.
-And I needed orthodontic care and all of my siblings and me were in school, so mom had suggested that she get a job outside of the home to pay for the dental care.
+And I needed orthodontic care, and all of my siblings and me were in school, so Mom had suggested that she get a job outside of the home to pay for the dental care.
 And Dad didn't want to do that, so he - they just hatched this plan.
-And in a certain way, it's incredibly courageous for a 36-year-old person in this circumstance that he was in to just shut down a successful business and decide to be a writer.

-GROSS: Why pornography?
-Like, why not Westerns or detective novels or any of the other popular genres?
+And it took me a couple years to realize that it seemed like Dad was writing this, but I did not know that Mom was actually typing all of his final manuscripts for submission to the publishers.
+She could zip through it.
+I would come home from school - would walk through the woods along a little path - into the house to the sound of two typewriters simultaneously clattering away.
+(Laughter) It was an unusual circumstance, but I knew Dad was a writer.
+I just assumed that it was science fiction.

-OFFUTT: Well, he had wanted to be a science fiction writer and had begun publishing science fiction in 1954, and that was his - always been his goal and interest.
-At a certain point, the markets for science fiction vanished.
-There was just dozens of these magazines folded.
-And many of the science fiction writers moved into writing pornography because at the same time, that market was starting to really open up.
-And then there was also the part that he liked it and was interested in it.
-He had gotten hold of some porn through the mail, and - just out of curiosity - and read it and, according to my mother, decided that he could write it better because it was so horribly written.
-And Mom just suggested that he do it, so that's kind of what got started.
+OFFUTT: Sure.
+I'd be happy to do that.
+I should also tell you that the book is dedicated to 17 people, all of - or 18 people - Dad and all of his pseudonyms.

 GROSS: The way pornography often works in families is that parents, if they read pornography, hide it from their children.